 Our Top Carnival Destinations

-Wishing you were joining in on the festivities at Notting Hill Carnival this weekend?
-Don’t worry, London isn’t the only one that has a celebration this big.
-Carnival is in fact a global sensation that is celebrated in many Roman Catholic countries across the world, however these celebrations take place earlier in the year, often just before Lent.
+Are you daydreaming about joining the vibrant celebrations at Notting Hill Carnival, one of the best carnivals in the world (in our eyes at least)?
+Don’t fret—London isn’t the only place that hosts a party of this size.
+Carnival is actually a global phenomenon, celebrated in many Roman Catholic countries earlier in the year, usually right before Lent.

 Carnival of Venice, Italy